The Golden Ratio:

 'precious jewel', golden section, divine cut - and the list goes on.

-SacredArtofGeometry's (SAOG Studios) Golden Ratio, introductory one-day course, is primarily practical i.e. this 'divine ratio' is experienced through the doing of it as we make, model, and weave forms and patterns that
+SacredArtofGeometry's (SAOG Studios) Golden Ratio, introductory two-day course, is primarily practical i.e. this 'divine ratio' is experienced through the doing of it as we make, model, and weave forms and patterns that

 sing with 'golden meaning'!